 - Students with disabilities needing accommodations for tutoring sessions should first contact Student Disability Services (SDS) with the request.
-SDS and the Learning and Writing Center will collaborate to meet the request.
+SDS and the Learning, Writing, and Speaking Centers (LWSC) will collaborate to meet the request.

 - Any exceptions to the aforementioned guidelines must first be cleared by the Director of the Writing Center.

 - For group papers, all members of the group need to be present for a session.

 - Our hours of operation: are Mondays - Thursdays from 8 am - 8 pm; Friday from 8 am - 5 pm.
 Hours are subject to change during Finals Week and Summer Intersession.